Harrison R. Kincaid

 Harrison Rittenhouse Kincaid (January 3, 1836 – October 2, 1920) was an American printer, journalist, Republican politician, and university regent who served as Oregon Secretary of State between 1895 and 1899.

 Biography

 Kincaid was born to Thomas Kincaid and Nancy Chodrick in Fall Creek Township, Indiana, moving to Eugene, Oregon, in 1853, at the age of 17.
 He found work as a miner along Althouse Creek, later attending Columbia College.
 Kincaid worked as a journalist after his graduation, serving as a clerk in the United States Senate between 1858 and 1879.

 Oregon Secretary of State

 Kincaid was elected Oregon Secretary of State in 1894, assuming office on January 14, 1895.
 He left office on January 9, 1899.
 Kincaid won election to the office over Prohibitionist F. Kercher, Democrat Charles Nickell, and Populist Ira Wakefield.

 Personal life

 Kincaid married Augusta A. Lockwood in 1873.
-They had one son, Webster Lockwood Kincaid, who himself had two sons.
+They had one son, Webster Lockwood Kincaid, who himself had two sons. he died in 1920.